druleton/druleton/bin/docs/config-config.md

   site url (`$ACCOUNT_NAME@$SITE_URL`).

+#### Composer
+The skeleton will, by default, download and install composer locally.
+The `COMPOSER_USE_GLOBAL` variable allows to force the skeleton to use the globally install composer instead.

+- **COMPOSER_USE_GLOBAL=0** : Use the locally installed composer binary.
+- **COMPOSER_USE_GLOBAL=1** : Use the globally installed composer binary.

+> Note : The default is to download and install composer locally.

 #### Drush version
 The skeleton provides the option to use a globally installed drush command or to install a local version.
 This is defined by the `$DRUSH_VERSION` variable.